 Before you start cooking

-Light your barbecue well in advance - for charcoal barbeques, the flames should have died down before you start cooking.
+- Light your barbecue well in advance - for charcoal barbecues, the flames should have died down before you start cooking.

 It’s in your hands